dboddie-canonical-work/disgorged-docs/gadget-snaps.md

 [note type="negative" status="Warning"]
 Defaults only become available during snap installation.</br></br>

-Values in `defaults:` (other than `system:`) are not consumed and do not become available until either the [configure hook](supported-snap-hooks.md#heading--the-configure-hook) or the [default-configure hook](supported-snap-hooks.md#heading--default-configure) are run as part of the corresponding snap installation. `system:` values are set immediately.
+Values in `defaults:` (other than `system:`) are not consumed and do not become available until either the [configure hook](supported-snap-hooks.md#gadget-snaps-heading--the-configure-hook) or the [default-configure hook](supported-snap-hooks.md#gadget-snaps-heading--default-configure) are run as part of the corresponding snap installation. `system:` values are set immediately.

 [/note]

 - **volumes** (YAML sub-section, required): the volumes layout, where each disk image is represented as a YAML sub-section.

-<h3 id='heading--volumes'>The volumes mapping sub-section</h3>
+<h3 id='gadget-snaps-heading--volumes'>The volumes mapping sub-section</h3>

 Each volume entry  is described by:
 -   a name as defined by the entry key